Timelike transitions in an atom by a mirror in light cone and Kruskal-Szekeres regions: a status of quantum equivalence: Atomic de-excitations and excitation to de-excitation ratio

 \subsection{Excitation to De-excitation Ratio}

-Usually it is natural to believe that a quantum state $|\Psi_{in}\rangle$ should be found in a superposition of ground and excited states, i.e., $|\Psi_{in}\rangle=C_{0}\,|\omega_{0}\rangle + C_{1}\,|\omega_{1}\rangle$ where $|\omega_{0}\rangle$ and $|\omega_{1}\rangle$ respectively denote the ground and excited states.
-When this state evolves over time the final state is also expected to be in some superposition of the ground and excited states but with different coefficients.
-Therefore, for such a state it is more convenient to discuss about the excitation to de-excitation ratio (EDR) to understand its evolution, which is obtained from the ratio of excitation and de-excitation probabilities, i.e., EDR is $\mathcal{R}_{\nu}(\omega) = \mathcal{P}^{ex}_{\nu}(\omega)/\mathcal{P}^{de}_{\nu}(\omega)$.
-Moreover, it may be pointed out that the individual probabilities (excitation as well as de-excitation) are not purely Planckian in nature.
-In this case the ``effective temperature'' is proposed to be identified through EDR (e.g. see \cite{Barman:2021oum} and references therein).
-In fact a similar proposal was also given by S. Weinberg in the case of a non-equilibrium system of photons (see e.g. the discussion in Section 6.2 of \cite{JCasas_2003}).
-So if temperature is a good physical parameter to check the status of EEP, then EDR can be a valuable quantity in this discussion.
-With this motivation, in this part of the section, we focus on the excitation to de-excitation ratio (EDR).
+In this part of the section, we study the excitation to de-excitation ratio (EDR), which is obtained from the ratio of excitation and de-excitation probabilities, i.e., EDR is $\mathcal{R}_{\nu}(\omega) = \mathcal{P}^{ex}_{\nu}(\omega)/\mathcal{P}^{de}_{\nu}(\omega)$.
+We would like to point out that the individual transition probabilities (excitation as well as de-excitation) in our current scenarios are not purely Planckian in nature.
+In this case, the ``effective temperature'' can be accurately identified through EDR (e.g. see \cite{Barman:2021oum} and references therein).
+In fact, a similar proposal was also given by S. Weinberg in the case of a non-equilibrium system of photons (see e.g. the discussion in Section 6.2 of \cite{JCasas_2003}).
+So if temperature is a good physical parameter to check the status of quantum equivalence, then EDR can be a valuable quantity in this discussion.
+In addition, it is observed in \cite{Kumawat:2024kul} that EDRs can signify crucial features in regard to quantum equivalence between analogous scenarios.
+With this motivation, we focus on studying the EDRs in the following analysis.